 New Student Orientation

 Orientation is an exciting opportunity for you and your family to explore our beautiful campus, get registered for classes, meet classmates, professors, and campus resources, and learn more about our academic programs, housing, money matters, and student life!
-We have two options for attending Orientation this summer:
+To register for Summer Orientation, just click here!

-1.)
-Orientation – Our traditional Orientation sessions are open to all new students and happen on Fridays throughout the summer:
+Orientation – Our traditional Orientation sessions are open to all new students and happen on Fridays throughout the summer.
+All traditional Orientation sessions begin at 9:00 AM (CDT) on our campus, and will conclude by 4:00 PM (CDT):

-2.)
-Distance Orientation – For all students coming from a far distance, this session will be in the days before the start of the semester so that students and their families need only travel once.
-Distance Orientation will be August 20, 2021, and residential students (students who will live on our campus) will be able to move in to their assigned residence on August 19, 2021 between 1 and 8 PM.
+Distance Orientation – For all students coming from a far distance, this session will be in the days before the start of the semester so that students and their families need only travel once:

 To register for any Orientation session, just click here!